-Mercedes has offered Pullman versions of its S Class in the past, though these were always specialty models built to order and came with full-length, three-box passenger compartments (see photo below).
-The latest version is expected to be built in much higher volumes as it will serve as the replacement for the ill-fated Maybach 57 and Maybach 62 sedans.
+Mercedes has offered Pullman versions of its S-Class in the past, though these were always specialty models built to order and came with full-length, three-box passenger compartments (see photo below).
+The latest version is expected to be built in higher volumes as it will serve as the replacement for the ill-fated Maybach 57 and Maybach 62 sedans.

 The car will be aimed at both limousine hire companies as well as rich businessmen.
 The model is expected to be especially popular in China where it’s common for well-heeled individuals to have their own personal driver.

-Along with powerful engines, the new S Class Pullman will also benefit from all the technology of the W222-series S Class.
-This will include the Steer Assist autonomous system, as well as Pre-Safe accident avoidance and harm minimization features, driver weariness monitoring, and the latest COMAND interface.
+Along with powerful engines, the new S-Class Pullman will also benefit from all the technology of the 2014 S-Class.
+This will include the Steer Assist autonomous system as well as Pre-Safe accident avoidance and harm minimization features, driver weariness monitoring and the latest COMAND interface.

 2009 Mercedes-Benz S600 PullmanEnlarge Photo